Getting Started with the Diagram Component in the Blazor MAUI App

 When the application is successfully launched, the Diagram component will seamlessly render the specified diagram page.

-Run on Android
+How to Run the Sample on Android

 To run the Blazor DiagramComponent in a Blazor Android MAUI application using the Android emulator, follow these steps: